Trần Thị Thanh Thúy: Early life

-At the youth team, coach Lương Khương Thượng designed a personalized training program specifically for her.
-She spent three years training, honing her skills, and gaining competitive experience with the youth squad.
+At the youth team, coach Lương Khương Thượng designed a personalized training program specifically for Thanh Thuý.
+Thanh Thuý spent three years training, honing her skills, and gaining competitive experience with the youth squad.

 Career

-2013-2015: Early Years
+2013-2015

-During the period when outside hitter Kim Đính was sidelined with an injury, Thanh Thúy was promoted from the youth team to the senior team to take part in the 2013 VTV Bình Điền Cup, even though she had not yet turned 16.
-Veteran player and former captain Nguyễn Thị Ngọc Hoa praised her, along with Lê Thanh Thúy, as two standout faces of the tournament who "would take the Vietnam women’s volleyball scene by storm."
+During the period when outside hitter Kim Đính was sidelined with an injury, Thanh Thuý was promoted from the youth team to the senior team to take part in the 2013 VTV Bình Điền Cup, despite being not even 16.
+Veteran player and former captain Nguyễn Thị Ngọc Hoa praised her, along with Lê Thanh Thuý, as two standout faces of the tournament who "would take the Vietnam women’s volleyball scene by storm."

-In early 2014, Trần Thị Thanh Thúy was officially moved up to the senior team.
-She became a key player in helping the club win the runner-up position at the Volleyball Vietnam League, and also participated in the 2014 VTV Cup as a strategic substitute.
-By 2015, she had grown to a height of 1.90 meters (6ft2).
+In 2014, Thanh Thuý was officially moved up to the senior team.
+She became a player in helping the club win the runner-up position at the Volleyball Vietnam League, and also participated in the 2014 VTV Cup as a strategic substitute.
+By 2015, Thanh Thuý had grown to a height of 1.90 meters (6ft2).
 That year, she continued competing with VTV Bình Điền Long An, earned the title of Promising Young Player at the 2015 VTV Bình Điền Cup, and won the Hùng Vương Cup.

-On the national team level, she represented Vietnam at the 2015 Asian Women's Volleyball Championship, the 2015 SEA Games, and the 2015 VTV International Women's Volleyball Cup.
+On the national team level, Thanh Thuý represented Vietnam at the 2015 Asian Women's Volleyball Championship, the 2015 SEA Games, and the 2015 VTV International Women's Volleyball Cup.

-2016–2017: Rising Star at the National Championships in Thailand and Vietnam
+2016–2017

-On January 4, 2016, Thanh Thúy signed with the Thailand, Bangkok Glass Volleyball Club that had just won the AVC Women's Volleyball Champions League.
+On January 4, 2016, Thanh Thuý signed with the Thai Bangkok Glass Volleyball Club that had won the AVC Women's Volleyball Champions League.
 She competed in the second leg of the season and helped the team successfully defend their title at the 2015–16 Women's Volleyball Thailand League.
-That same year, she was offered a four-year scholarship to study at Oregon State University in the United States but was unable to go due to her ongoing playing commitments.
+That same year, Thanh Thuý was offered a four-year scholarship to study at Oregon State University in the United States, but was unable to go due to her ongoing playing commitments.
 Later in 2016, she took part in the 2016 VTV International Women's Volleyball Cup where she earned the award for Best Outside Hitter.
-Toward the end of 2016, Thanh Thúy struggled with her performance in the second round of the Vietnam League and declined Bangkok Glass’s invitation to return for the 2016–17 Women's Volleyball Thailand League.
+Toward the end of 2016, Thanh Thuý struggled with her performance in the second round of the Vietnam League and declined Bangkok Glass’s invitation to return for the 2016–17 Women's Volleyball Thailand League.

-In 2017, she represented both her club VTV Bình Điền Long An in the 2017 Vietnam League and the VTV9 Bình Điền Cup and the Vietnam national team at the 2017 VTV Cup, 2017 Asian Women's Volleyball Championship, Asian Women's U23 Volleyball Championship, and the 2017 SEA Games.
+In 2017, Thanh Thuý represented both her club VTV Bình Điền Long An in the 2017 Vietnam League and the VTV9 Bình Điền Cup and the Vietnam national team at the 2017 VTV Cup, 2017 Asian Women's Volleyball Championship, Asian Women's U23 Volleyball Championship, and the 2017 SEA Games.
 She was named Best Outside Hitter at both the VTV Cup and the Asian Women's U23 Volleyball Championship, and capped off the year by helping VTV Bình Điền Long An win the Vietnam National Championship.